kryptokrona/kryptokrona-docs/docs/developer/Running-Kryptokronad-on-Pi.md

 Save and close by pressing `Ctrl+X`, `y`

-## Run kryptokronad and Keep it Running
+## Run kryptokrona and Keep it Running

 `sudo apt install screen`

 > install screen to keep the daemon running in the background

 `cd ~/kryptokrona/`
-`./kryptokronad --data-dir '/home/pi/.blockchain' --save-config 'daemon.conf'`
+`./kryptokrona --data-dir '/home/pi/.blockchain' --save-config 'daemon.conf'`

->(point kryptokronad to use the mount point we made earlier as the database location, and save a config file to do so automatically in the future)
+>(point kryptokrona to use the mount point we made earlier as the database location, and save a config file to do so automatically in the future)

-`screen -d -m ./kryptokronad -c daemon.conf`
+`screen -d -m ./kryptokrona -c daemon.conf`

 >tell kryptokrona to run with the config file we just generated inside of a detached screen session